 3.1 Mercury:

-| Fishery products | Maximum level (mg/kg) | |
+| Maximum Level (mg/kg) | ||

 |---|---|---|

-| 1 | Crustaceans, Cephalopods without viscera, and Bivalve mollusks | 0.5 |
+| 1 | Crustaceans, Cephalopods without viscera, and bivalve mollusks | 0.5 |

-| 2 | Fish in general (except those mentioned in point 3). | 0.5 |
+| 2 | Fish in general (except for those mentioned in point 3). | 0.5 |

 | 3 | Tuna (Thunnus spp, Euthynnus sp and Katsuwonus pelamis), Bonito (Sarda sarda), Eel (Anguilla spp), Marlin (Makaira spp), Ray (Raja spp), Sharks (all species), Swordfish (Xiphias gladius). | 1.0 |